 A well-toned and defined midsection is a goal for a lot of people on a fitness journey.
+Hence why training to improve your abs is som important.

 A toned midsection means a strong core that supports your back and maintains a good posture.